 If your organization purchases MFA as a standalone service with consumption-based billing, you choose a billing model when you create an MFA provider.
 You cannot change the billing model after an MFA provider is created.
 However, you can delete the MFA provider and then create one with a different billing model.

-When an MFA provider is created, it can be linked to an Azure Active Directory (aka “Azure AD tenant”).
-If the current MFA Provider is linked to an Azure AD tenant, you can safely delete the MFA provider and create one that is linked to the same Azure AD tenant.
+When an MFA provider is created, it can be linked to an Azure Active Directory, or "Azure AD tenant."
+If the current MFA provider is linked to an Azure AD tenant, you can safely delete the MFA provider and create one that is linked to the same Azure AD tenant.
 Alternatively, if you purchased enough MFA, Azure AD Premium, or Enterprise Mobility + Security (EMS) licenses to cover all users that are enabled for MFA, you can delete the MFA provider altogether.